She'd Give Anything

 She'd Give Anything is the first EP by American country music band Boy Howdy.
 It was released in 1994 by Curb Records.
 It peaked at #19 on the Top Country Albums chart.
 The EP includes the singles "She'd Give Anything" and "They Don't Make 'em Like That Anymore", which respectively reached #4 and #2 on Billboard Hot Country Singles & Tracks (now Hot Country Songs).
 Also included is "A Cowboy's Born with a Broken Heart", previously a single from their 1992 debut album Welcome to Howdywood.

+Critical reception

+Writing for New Country magazine, Brian Mansfield gave the album two stars out of five.
+He praised the band members for largely writing and performing their own material instead of using outside writers or session musicians, although he found the songs to have "gloss" and lack hooks.